jameskong098/Fake-Virus-Game/README.md

 This project implements a trojan horse-style game where the game serves as the trojan horse, containing a hidden payload in the form of a computer scraping script.
 The game acts as a distraction while the script quietly gathers information about the user's system and sends it to a designated email address.

+## Disclaimer

+This project is intended for educational purposes only.
+The use of this software for malicious purposes is strictly prohibited.
+The developer assumes no responsibility for any misuse of this software.

 ## Features

 - **Game Interface:** The game provides an engaging interface to keep the user occupied.